 New numbers have come out in the housing sector, indicating that in the next year, the states of Washington and Colorado will have the highest number of home sales in the country.
 Some other states are not too far behind.
 What makes these states so successful?
 Analysts say it is the passage of laws these past few years making the use of medicinal marijuana finally legal.

-In Washington and Colorado, especially, new laws make it legal to possess and use small amounts of recreational marijuana.
+In Washington and Colorado, especially, new laws make it legal to possess and use small amounts of recreational marijuana but people are still asking themselves is CBD safe?
 It is for this reason, folks from all over the United States are flocking to those states to live in blissful freedom from archaic laws blocking the use of marijuana.

 Mobile home lots and vacant land sales in Washington and Colorado alone are poised to skyrocket as Boomers (folks in their 50s and 60s) pick up sticks and move to the new promised land.